 - understand the impact of their behavior on others

-While the causes of personality disorders are unclear, they may involve a combination of genetic and environmental factors.
+While the causes of personality disorders are unclear, they may involve a

 - unpredictable care or neglect